EDICT ZERO: FIS

 Socrates: I live!
 I breathe!
 I walk this world, juggling my jams and muddying my metaphors into jigsaw puzzle pieces!

 - Platonic Cave: Some Conspiracists see Edict Zero as this.
 The ones with Mr. Cook in particular seem to be attempting to reveal this.
 Confirmed.

 - Police Procedural: The story is centered around the actions of the task force as they investigate the source of the bombings and surrounding evidence of larger issues.

 - Precision F-Strike: Assistant Director Alan Dockstader, who tends to be the epitome of professionalism, accomplishes this when Kora Reznik refuses to take command of the unit.
 Still in a calm, formal tone.

 Dockstader: Understand... the offer still stands.
 But, the moment you walk out that door, it vanishes.
 Gone.
 Well, dismiss yourself at will.

 Reznik: Thank you, assistant director.
 (Walks out the door)

-Shout Out: The first time Kora Reznik was introduced to the story, someone confused her last name as "Reznor."
+- Shout-Out: The first time Kora Reznik was introduced to him, Briggs confused her last name as "Reznor."
 Nine Inch Nails was one of the sources of music for the series.